These almond butter cookies are soft and chewy with plenty of chocolate chips! They’re vegan, oil-free, and delicious!

 - 1/2 cup mini chocolate chips

-- Combine the almond butter, agave, coconut oil, and vanilla until smooth.
+- Combine the almond butter, agave, coconut oil or applesauce, and vanilla until smooth.

 - Stir in the whole wheat flour, baking soda, and salt.